 french house vocabulary

 Watch your mastery of French house words grow with Memrise.
-Once you’ve learned the words, challenge yourself with the breakneck pace of the Speed Review.
+Once you’ve learned the words, challenge yourself with the Speed Review.

 Based on spaced repetition and a combination of multiple-choice questions, putting words in the correct order and typing out target words, Memrise shows your progress with each word or phrase.
 Progress is displayed as a newly planted seed, a seedling and a flower in full bloom.

-The McGraw-Hill Language Lab app gives you access to flashcards based on several different textbooks, such as “The Ultimate French Review and Practice” and “Practice Makes Perfect: Complete French All-in-One.”
+The Language Lab by McGraw-Hill app gives you access to flashcards based on several different textbooks, such as “The Ultimate French Review and Practice” and “Practice Makes Perfect: French Vocabulary.”

 3. Get the picture

-Embellished with photographs, simple drawings or whimsical illustrations, you’re sure to find a dictionary that suits your style.
+Embellished with photographs or simple drawings, you’re sure to find a dictionary that suits your style.
 Look for bilingual or French-only choices, depending on your learning level.

-DK’s “First French Dictionary” has three chapters illustrating words used in la cuisine (kitchen), la chambre (bedroom) and la salle de bain (bathroom).
+DK’s “First French Dictionary” has three chapters illustrating words used in la cuisine (kitchen), ma chambre (my bedroom) and la salle de bain (bathroom).
 The photos on each page are labeled with their names in French, along with English-language translations.

 4. Watch cool videos